-Clark currently works at Epsilon on the email creative team, where she is a copy editor and project manager for several clients including the NFL, Dell, Seasons 52 and TaxSlayer.
-She recently led a Women in Leadership seminar and attended a two-day creative coding summit held at Epsilon’s Chicago office.
+Clark currently works at Epsilon on the email creative team, where she recently was promoted from copy editor to creative project manager, a position created for her.
+Her clients include the NFL, Seasons 52, Sephora, The Capital Grille and Eddie V’s.
+She also led a Women in Leadership seminar and attends the annual two-day creative coding summit held at Epsilon’s Chicago office.

 “I’ve always wanted to work in book publishing in New York one day and I plan to continue pursuing that dream,” she said.
 “In anything I do and any position I hold, my goals are to always find new challenges, improve my existing abilities and grow new skills while really making a difference and leaving an impact somewhere.”